Yidu-xSkript/Breeze-App/README.md

-# breezeapp
+# Breeze-App

-> BreezeApp is a weather app created just for fun - VueJs, vuex, Electron and Tailwind
+Breeze App is a weather desktop app designed and developed using VueJs, VueX, Tailwind and ElectronJs.
+> Created By xSkript

 #### Build Setup